Mayriad/Mayriads-EH-Download-Shortcuts/README.md

 **Methods for other browsers**

 I have not tested other browsers yet, but you can search online for solutions.
 The EH wiki article on technical problems also has relevant information, because images are served from H@H servers via HTTP.
 It is the "images are not loading" part [here](https://ehwiki.org/wiki/Technical_Issues#E-Hentai_Galleries).
-Please let me know if you have a working solution.
+Please let me know if you have a working solution that has not been included in this section.

 ### Script compatibility

-At the moment, I think it should at least work fine with Tampermonkey and Violentmonkey on Chrome and Firefox.
+At the moment, I think it should at least work fine with Tampermonkey and Violentmonkey on Chromium-based browsers and Firefox.
 Of course, they all need to be fairly up to date.
 Greasemonkey will not be supported due to problems like load timing.
-I think Edge also cannot be supported because it does not have an option for mixed content.

-While it should work in modern browsers, how they treat HTTPS-HTTP mixed content makes a critical difference, and you need to follow the right steps to [enable it yourself](#mixed-content).
-It is generally very easy and it can be permanently enabled, although I cannot recommend this.
-Making this script immune to it will at least require me to rewrite a large proportion of this script, and I may not even be good enough to do it.
-Therefore, I cannot do rewrite it anytime soon and you will have to enable it or rewrite the code yourself.
+How browsers treat HTTPS-HTTP mixed content makes a critical difference, and for this reason I think Edge also cannot be supported because it does not have an option for mixed content.
+You need to follow the right steps to [enable it yourself](#mixed-content), but it is generally very easy and it can be permanently enabled, although I cannot recommend this.

 Since this script only automates the official processes on the website, the actual downloads are still handled by your browser and any relevant extension you run.
 To ensure the best download experience, I will recommend you to let your browser or extension automatically download all files without promoting you to select a download location for each file.